DanielRitter96/DanielRitter96.github.io/README.md

       <figure class="zoom-container">
         <img width="1038" height="1090" alt="no_skip" src="https://github.com/user-attachments/assets/91377c6c-1cae-405e-8ecf-f3f5c44f1dcd"  class="zoom-img">
       </figure>
-      <figcaption>"[...] *The Madonna* was portrayed standing, alone, often with a closed book on her belly, an allusion to the Incarnate Word.
+      <figcaption>"[...] <i>The Madonna</i> was portrayed standing, alone, often with a closed book on her belly, an allusion to the Incarnate Word.
 The works were associated with the devotions of pregnant women, praying for a safe delivery.
 Here the Virgin wears the Girdle of Thomas, a belt of knotted cloth cord that was a relic held in Prato Cathedral, which many depictions wear."</figcaption>
     </td>
   </tr>
 </table>